MrToph/cmichelio/src/pages/cpp-guide-for-eos-development-multi-index/index.md

 We will revisit `multi_index_container`s when we store and retrieve data tables in the EOS blockchain through our smart contract.
 As you can imagine, having multiple interfaces to sort and search for elements in your database tables is really useful.

-If you want to learn more about them, boost.org has an exhaustive tutorial on it. @boostMultiIndexTutorial
+If you want to learn more about them, boost.org has an [exhaustive tutorial](https://www.boost.org/doc/libs/1_41_0/libs/multi_index/doc/tutorial/index.html) on it.

 [![Learn EOS Development Signup](https://cmichel.io/images/learneos_subscribe.png)](https://learneos.one#modal)